-Integrated development of selected villages will be primarily achieved through implementation of existing scheme of Central and State Govts.
-In a convergent manner.
-Gap-filling funding of \Box .10.0 lakhs enhanced to \Box 20 lakhs w.e.f September 2011 per village on an average will be provided by the Central Government (with expectation of a matching grant from the State Govts.) for meeting special requirements of villages which cannot be met from existing schemes, in the short term.
+Integrated development of selected villages will be primarily achieved through implementation of existing scheme of Central and State Govts in a convergent manner.
+Gap-filling funding of ₹.20.0 lakh per village on an average will be provided by the Central Government (with expectation of a matching grant from the State Govts.) for meeting special requirements of villages which cannot be met from existing schemes, in the short term.
+In case the selected States provide a matching State share, they will be provided an additional incentive @ Rs 5 lakh per village.

-Efforts will also be expected to be made to rope in Public Sector Undertakings (PSUs) and also the private corporate sector, in the development of selected villages, and to dovetail their initiatives under Corporate Social Responsibility (CSR) with PMAGY.
+Efforts will also be expected to be made at Centre and State level to rope in Public Sector Undertakings (PSUs) and also the private corporate sector, in the development of selected villages, and to dovetail their initiatives under Corporate Social Responsibility (CSR) with PMAGY.